 Three generations of the Bove family have called the rich farmland of Avezzano, Abruzzo, home.
-Here, they have nurtured wine grapes that grow plump and favorful nourished by soil from what was the bed of Italy’s largest lake.
-The lake was drained in the late 19th Century to create new agricultural lands – giving birth to modern day Avezzano.
+Here, they have nurtured wine grapes that grow plump and flavorful, nourished by soil from what was the bed of Italy’s largest lake.
+The lake was drained in the late 19th Century to create new agricultural lands, giving birth to modern day Avezzano.

 Rome may have its historic prominence and Venice its picturesque canals – Avezzano itself has a history reaching to the Paleolithic period.
 As its inhabitants developed agricultural prominence in the early 20th Century, a devastating earthquake all but eradicated the city.
 Staunch residents rebuilt only to be bombed repeatedly during World War II – until liberated by the New Zealand Army in June 1944.

-The Bove family, who founded their cantine in 1930, epitomize the pride of the Avezzano people and embrace their role as stewards of the land and the surrounding natural resources.
+The local families rebuilt again, and today Avezzano has come into its own for both its high quality in agricultural products and its emergence as a center for the tech industry.
+The Bove family, who founded their winery in 1930, epitomize the pride of the Avezzano people and embrace their role as stewards of the land and the surrounding natural resources.

 Estate Owned By: